What We Do

 Professor-in-Residence | Co-Director

 Dr. Norweeta Milburn research interests include homelessness, substance use/abuse, mental health, family interventions, and health equity for under-resourced and underserved populations.
 She has led studies examining the paths of youth into and out of homelessness, and the development and testing of behavioral family interventions for youth experiencing homelessness and youth exiting the juvenile justice system.
-Dr. Milburn is a Professor-in-Residence at UCLA and is a co-Director of the DMH + UCLA Prevention Center of Excellence.
+Dr. Milburn is a Professor-in-Residence at UCLA and is a co-director of the UCLA Prevention Center of Excellence.

 Catherine Mogil, PsyD